 The production of clean steel, characterised by zero or low CO2 emissions, will go along with (significantly) higher costs, at least for the foreseeable future.
-Thus, new markets and business models for clean steel are needed.
-If a market for clean steel were created, it would strongly depend on European and worldwide policies.
+To cover these additional costs, the implementation of new markets and business models for clean steel is a promising option.
+In such an approach, 'clean steel' would be characterised as a different product than conventionally produced steel (premium product), with higher pricings to cover the higher production costs.
+If such a market for clean steel were created, it would strongly depend on European and worldwide policies.
 These may include public support (currently unknown), e.g. for public procurement.
 Additionally, the customer acceptance of higher prices for clean steel-based end products is unknown and may need support by legislative actions.